pletfix/docs/en/installation.md

 ### Additional Configuration

 Customize the configuration files stored in `config` folder.

 <a name="web-server"></a>
 ## Web Server Configuration

-A web server with URL rewriting is required, e.g. Apache or Nginx.
+For the production environment a web server with URL rewriting is required, e.g. Apache or Nginx.

 <a name="apache"></a>
 ### Apache